Yael-Karat/personal-resume---simple-website/README.md

 The information on the page is not necessarily correct.

 ## Assumptions
-The site use bootstap CDN therefore assumes an internet connection is available.
+The site use bootstrap CDN therefore assumes an internet connection is available.